devethanm/workout-plan-generator/README.md

 ## Setup and Build

 ### Prerequisites
-- For setup, local dev, and hosting, you must have the following technologies setup:
+- For setup, local dev, and hosting, you must have the installed:
     - git
     - latest version of [nodejs](https://nodejs.org/en) for npm